- Not Too Tricky

 Check out the recipe ingredients to build your shopping list!

-- 340 Gram Package Impossible Beef Mince Made From Plants
+- 340 Gram Package of Impossible Beef Mince Made From Plants

 - 100 Gram Rice Cake, chopped